You can ask questions about our service, shipping issues, custom Chinese calligraphy, or anything else you might want to know.

 After you unroll your painting, this is what it will look like.
 Note the silk brocade border which you can use as matting when you frame your Asian art.

-More information about how our Chinese artwork is mounted.
+See the step-by-step process of how our Chinese artwork is mounted.

 We always buy un-mounted art.
 This means the watercolor art is on thin "xuan" paper (most people call this "rice paper") but has no backing and no silk border/matting.
-We then take the art back to our studio in Beijing where Sandy and I have found a very good painting mounter.
+We then take the art back to our studio in Beijing where Sandy and I have found a very good mounter and wall scroll builder.
 The painting is then mounted by hand to a thick backing (which is really just a few more sheets of laminated rice paper).
 Also, a two to three inch wide silk brocade border/matting is added around the painting.
 Then some key line tape is applied around the outside edge and is also used to define the line between the edge of the painting and the silk border.
 There is a lot more to this process, but what counts is the pleasing appearance of the finished product which is ready for framing when it arrives at your door.

 Scrolls are made in a similar way with the addition of the top frame and rigging as well as the wooden scroll roller at the bottom.